FreeBSDTaiwan/portscamp/README.md

 We are in progress of setting up the first sessions:

-- find commiters interested to participate (we already have araujo@)
+- find committers interested to participate (we already have araujo@)
-- translate this page in traditional chinese
+- translate this page in traditional Chinese
 - setup a date at the Taipei Hackerspace https://taipeihack.org/
 - spread the word and find free software publishers that would be interested to participate and learn
 - think about ideas to help finishing the translation of the [Porter's handbook in chinese][porterhandbooktw]
-- prepare irc channel #portscamp-tw on efnet? get a bot for factoids?
+- prepare IRC channel #portscamp-tw on efnet? get a bot for factoids?
 - setup a way for people to register to the first Portscamp (by mail? on a form? on facebook event? on meetup.com? on kktix?)